Search

 As MMM student Sunil Khatri has explained, the Memory Palace is also great for language learning, including the difficulties of Japanese.

 Personally, one of my favorite ways to practice the Memory Palace technique is to memorize playing cards, specifically for performing card magic.
-Whereas I used to practice the Mnemonica Stack, I’ve just memorized the Redford Stack and am having a ton of fun with that.
+Whereas I used to practice the Mnemonica Stack, I’ve recently memorized the Redford Stack and am having a ton of fun with that.

 It only takes me 2 minutes and 30 seconds to memorize a deck.
 And with a little practice based on how memory actually works, I’ll bet you can go even faster.